w4bo/AA2425-unibo-mldm/slides/04-datapreparation.md

 :::
 ::::

+# The Likert scale

+- `[*, **, ***, ****, *****]`
+- `[1, 2, 3, 4, 5]`

+What about averaging?

+# The Likert scale

+    Converting responses to a Likert-type question into an average seems an obvious and intuitive step, but it doesn't necessarily constitute good methodology.
+One important point is that respondents are often reluctant to express a strong opinion and may distort the results by gravitating to the neutral midpoint response.
+It also assumes that the emotional distance between mild agreement or disagreement and strong agreement or disagreement is the same, which isn't necessarily the case.
+At its most fundamental level, the problem is that the numbers in a Likert scale are not numbers as such, but a means of ranking responses.

+The Likert scale is widely used in social work research, and is commonly constructed with four to seven points.
+It is usually treated as an interval scale, but strictly speaking it is an ordinal scale, where arithmetic operations cannot be conducted [1]

+[1] Wu, Huiping, and Shing-On Leung.
+"Can Likert scales be treated as interval scales?—A simulation study."
+Journal of social service research 43.4 (2017): 527-532.

 # Feature encoding: one-hot encoding

 **One-hot encoding (OHE)** replaces categorical variables by *a set of binary variables* (each representing a category in the variable)